Las Vegas 3 Days Itinerary 2023

 You can enter the Atrium through the Great Sphinx of Giza replica at Giza.
 It covers the moving pathway leading into the Atrium.
 The fun fact is that the original sphinx is 70 feet high while the Vegas replica is 110 feet.

-Encounter Medieval Style of The Excalibur
+Encounter the Medieval Style of The Excalibur

 You can step in if you like medieval-style scenery (however, it was significantly reduced during one of the recent renovations) or would like to get a reasonable room rate (Excalibur is known for its competitive prices).
 And you can check if the rumor about the haunted 10th floor is true or not…

-Evening Show in MGM Grand Las Vegas
+Las Vegas Itinerary – Evening Show in MGM Grand Las Vegas

 We already mentioned that The Venetian has 7000 rooms and is considered the biggest in the United States in the “under one roof” category.
-But MGM Grand Hotel with its 6852 rooms is 3rd biggest in the world and 1st biggest in the category of a single hotel.
-Similar to The Excalibur, when it was opened in 1993, it was themed with “Wizard of Oz.”
+But MGM Grand Hotel, with its 6852 rooms, is 3rd biggest in the world and 1st biggest in the category of a single hotel.
+Similar to The Excalibur, when it was opened in 1993, it was themed “Wizard of Oz.”
 At that time, it was a general idea to build more family-friendly objects to attract not only gamblers.
 It quickly failed, and the hotel was redesigned to get rid of the theme.

-Day 3 of Las Vegas Itinerary
+Day 3 of Las Vegas 3 Days Itinerary

 But if you prefer to indulge your shopping fantasies, maybe your option is Fashion Show Mall – one of the largest enclosed malls in the world.
-They have 250 stores, including famous brands like Calvin Klein, Guess, Abercrombie & Fitch, or Louis Vuitton, among many others.
+They have 250 stores, including famous brands like Calvin Klein, Guess, Abercrombie & Fitch, and Louis Vuitton, among many others.
 And believe us, if you start browsing items in those stores, it’s hard to stop, so book the proper amount of time for this activity in your Las Vegas 3 days itinerary.

 Rollercoaster ride in New York, New York